FeliksLv01/SettingStorageKit/README.md

 ## License

-UniStorage is available under the MIT license.
+SettingStorageKit is available under the MIT license.
 See the LICENSE file for more info.